 4. Call your friends

-With your vegan garden thriving, the next thing on your spring agenda should be hosting a vegan barbecue.
+With your vegan garden thriving, the next thing on your spring agenda should be hosting a socially distanced vegan barbecue.
 A new grill is always a great way to welcome the seasonal change, but last year’s barbecue works just fine, too—as long as you’re cooking up those homegrown vegetables from your backyard.
-So invite your friends over for some veggie skewers with tofu.
+So invite your family over for some veggie skewers with tofu.
 Get out that grilling apron and listen to your local blues radio station while talking baseball.
 Just don’t forget the veggie dogs and burgers, and you’ll be fine.

 Rebecca Sykes is a writer and a passionate vegan who is hoping to open her own animal sanctuary one day.

 Love the plant-based lifestyle as much as we do?